shirokuronemuri/batch-mailer/README.md

 ## Project setup

-1. Create a new app in [Google Cloud Console](<(https://console.cloud.google.com/)>) with the account that you will use; set this account's email as a tester, select `.../auth/gmail.modify` in scope list to allow sending emails through the API, create OAuth2 credentials, set application type to a web app, set redirect URI to `https://developers.google.com/oauthplayground` and download the file with credentials
+1. Create a new app in [Google Cloud Console](<(https://console.cloud.google.com/)>) with the account that you will use; set the tester email, select `.../auth/gmail.modify` in the scope list to allow sending emails through the API; create OAuth2 credentials, set application type to a web app, set redirect URI to `https://developers.google.com/oauthplayground` and download the file with credentials

 2. Install the dependencies and build the project: